 Information scientists typically work across the breadth of a company.
-A lot of their time will be spent communicating with colleagues or carrying out research in archives of documents.
+A lot of their time is spent communicating with colleagues or carrying out research in archives of documents.

 Key duties of the job include:

-- evaluating, organising, classifying, managing and distributing information in a variety of formats
+- evaluating, organising, cataloguing, classifying, managing and distributing information in a variety of formats

 - answering Freedom of Information (FOI) requests

-- carrying out audits, inquiries and internal commissions
+- carrying out information audits, inquiries and internal commissions

 - maintaining statistical and financial records